snonux/gogios/README.md

 doas chmod 755 /usr/local/bin/gogios
 ```

 Please note, depending on your operating system (e.g. Linux based), you may want to use `sudo` instead of `doas` and also change `/usr/local/bin` to a different path.
+I won't mention this from now anymore: On systems other than OpenBSD you may have to always replace `doas` with the `sudo` command.

 If you want to compile Gogios for OpenBSD on a Linux system without installing the Go compiler on OpenBSD, you can use cross-compilation.
 Follow these steps:

 ```
 export GOOS=openbsd